 Neighborhood explored: Tenderloin, Union Square

 I’ve taken a few different tours from Wild SF and I enjoyed every single one of them – their ghost tour is no exception.
 I might be biased because the tour takes place around MY neighborhood.
-Who knew that my neighborhood was such a center of shenanigans and crimes at one time?
+Who knew that my neighborhood was such a center of shenanigans and crimes?
 The tour guides are all local residents who are involved in arts and theatre.
 Maybe that’s why they’re all excellent story tellers?
 Highly recommended!
-Book here

 San Francisco Ghost Hunt Walking Tour (Summer until December)